oruga-ui/oruga/packages/docs-next/documentation/themes.md

 }
 ```

-If you want to change the color you can use `!important` or change variables values.
-Otherwise you can easily increase the specificity in your stylesheet
+If you want to change the color you can use `!important` or change the values of the variables.
+Otherwise, you can easily increase the specificity in your stylesheet

 ```css
 .steps-nav-item-active .step-marker {